tederickson/te0701/README.md

 # Scenarios

-## Customer does not have an account
+## Customer checkout does not have an account

 1. Customer checks out a tool
 2. Clerk makes a random decision about the customer discount